 We are taken to a super private beach and home, only reachable by boat.
 The water is crystal clear and a man who seems to own the home behind him is sun baking, literally living the Dalmatian dream.

-As I mentioned in my Epic Week Pt.
-3 post, I really wanted to see Stiniva Cove this year before the Mamma Mia 2 movie comes out. next we are taken to Stiniva Cove but it’s packed with yachts and is busy.
+As I mentioned before, I really wanted to see Stiniva Cove this year before the Mamma Mia 2 movie comes out. next we are taken to Stiniva Cove but it’s packed with yachts and is busy.
 We don’t want busy, we want private, secluded and no other people.

 Our next stop is Vela Smokova where the waters are crystal clear and turquoise.
 I decide to go live on my (private) Facebook page and many people ask where I am, it’s simply stunning.
 One thing that makes Vela Smokova a little different to your usual beach in Croatia is that it’s all sand and not rocks.
 Most Croatian beaches are pebbled and often painful to walk on.
 Luka would argue that I’m just a sook.